 Many employers prefer to promote from within, and those who do place a high value on employees who have advanced degrees such as online MBAs in data analytics.
 If you’re hoping to climb to the top of the corporate ladder, an online MBA program may offer the flexibility you need to advance your education while continuing to work full time.

 Are online MBA programs always accredited?

-Although most online MBA programs in the United States have the proper credentials, there are some that claim to grant students MBAs without being accredited.
-It’s vital that students check the status of programs they’re considering before they apply.
+Although most online MBA programs in the United States have the proper credentials, some claim to grant students MBAs without being accredited.
+Students must check the status of programs they’re considering before they apply.
 This can be done online by checking the United States Department of Education’s database of accredited programs10.

 Other Popular MBA Specializations